Carlosfoliveira/typegraphql/README.md

 # TypeGraphQL
-Create and GraphQL API usin TypeGraphQL
+Create and GraphQL API using TypeGraphQL